 Three-dimensional printers are popping up everywhere these days.
 Some are small enough to fit in a briefcase and others are large enough to build print houses, but scientists at the Vienna University of Technology are going for the microscopic.
 Earlier this year, the university built a 3D printer that uses lasers to operate on a tiny small scale.
 Now they're refining the technique to enable precise placement a selected molecule in a three-dimensional material.
 This process, called “3D-photografting,” can potentially be used to create a “lab on a chip” or artificially grow living tissue.

-« Back to 3-D printing on the micrometer scale
+Read the full article: 3-D printing on the micrometer scale